Expat Life in Spain: some of my best articles to date

 Update, 2018: the economy is much better now… Thanks for asking.
 So these days, I’ve got an article about gentrification and the horrendous increase in rent prices.

 Here’s another topic that might interest you, especially if you’re trying to torture your liver (and stomach) like I am…

-Food, wine and places to eat
+Food, wine and places to eat in Madrid and Spain

 I love Spanish food.
 Here are my top ten favorites.

 (Not that I’m any sort of huge foodie.
 I just like eating.)